hemanthkumarsheetha/skin_disease_classification/README.md

 - The following is train-val graph of the best model:
 ![train_val_graph](train_graph.png)

 - Based on my observation, I noticed that most of the models overfitted and had a hard time generalizing to the validation set.
-Some models generalized a bit better than others.\
+Some models generalized a bit better than others.
+- I also tried training a CNN model from scratch but found that model overfitted a lot as we have less data for training.

 **Training and Evaluation Code**:
 - Please take a look at my oro_health_model_training.ipynb file for reviewing my training experiments